 Universal Credit payments vary from case to case.
 How much money you are entitled to depends on your personal circumstances.
 Use the government’s official benefits calculator to learn how much you can expect to receive.
 Be aware that if you may not be eligible for Universal Credit if you have savings.

-Universal Credit can be used to cover rental costs on your home.
-This may be a local authority-owned building, or a private rental.
+The housing element of Universal Credit can be used to cover rental costs on your home.
+This may be a local authority-owned building or a private rental.
 There will be a cap associated with how much you will receive.
 Universal Credit may not cover your entire rent.
 In this instance, you will be expected to cover any shortfall yourself.